VonSnabel/Recipes/MangoChutney.md

 Some alternatives when it comes to storage:\
 1. In sealed jar in fridge.
 Will last about 2 months.
 1. In sealed jar in freezer.
 Will last about 6 months.
 1. Pour in steralised jars while warm and let cool.
-	-Leave undisturbed for 24 hours.
+  1.Leave undisturbed for 24 hours.
-	-Store in dark, cool palce.
+  2.Store in dark, cool palce.
 Can last a year.